kliang696/St_rental_predict/README.md

 </tr></table>

-To address this issue, we will use the percentile capping technique with  winsorization to limit the data to the 0-99 percentile range.
+To address this issue, we will use the percentile capping technique to limit the data to the 0-99 percentile range.
 Any data points exceeding the 99 percentile will be transformed to the threshold of 99.
 This technique will enable us to remove the outliers and ensure that the dataset is more representative of the rental house market's general trends and characteristics.
-Based on our analysis, we have found that this technique has effectively transformed the price and size data to a normal distribution, making it more useful for predictive modeling purposes.
 ```python
 lower_threshold = 0
 upper_threshold = 0.01